Skip to content

 What types of content perform best on Instagram?

-Visual-focused posts – photos, reels, stories rather than pure text status updates.
-Behind-the-scenes and user-generated content also very engaging.
+Visual-focused posts – photos, reels, stories, rather than pure text status updates.
+Behind-the-scenes and user-generated content are also very engaging.

 Yes, advertising extends reach and followers.
 Focus on traffic and conversion campaign objectives.
 Leverage video, carousel formats.